kimvanwyk/md410_2021_conv_website/content/_index.md

 draft: false
 ---

 The Council of Governors of MD410 has made the sad but necessary decision to present the 2021 MD410 Convention virtually.
 Please [see here](docs/cancellation.pdf) for a letter from Council Chair Herman Smit about the decision.

+Details on registering for the virtual convention will be made available soon.

 <!-- <script src="https://ajax.googleapis.com/ajax/libs/jquery/3.4.1/jquery.min.js"></script> -->
 <!-- <script src="/js/countdown.js"></script> -->